 Print a copy of this timeline for the detailed calendar for preparation of the paper and for the approval process.

 During your study in AL/ESL, you will need to complete a variety of forms that document your work.
-These forms include (1) the advising form, (2) the Classroom-Based Experience Form, (3) the Master's Paper approval form, and (4) the Portfolio approval form.
+These forms include (1) the advising form, (2) Instructional Service and Research Activity Forms, (3) the Master's Paper approval form, and (4) the Portfolio approval form.
 In addition, there is a form to go with your portfolio on which you give or deny permission for other students to see your portfolio.
 Another set of forms is used when you apply for assistantships.
 You can find links to these forms by clicking here.

 Working with Your Faculty Academic Advisor